I first wrote this blog post 3 years ago and have recently updated it.

 You MUST have a sponsor.
 It doesn’t matter who it is or where they are in the world (part of my team are in the US, some are in NZ and I have others in the UK and FRANCE) but you need someone to join ‘under’.
 You also need to buy from ‘someone’ and if you are looking to make a purchase, just click this link.

-It so so important that you choose the right sponsor.
-You will dictate your own success.
+It is so important that you choose the right sponsor.
+ONLY YOU will dictate your own success.
 You cannot blame your sponsor if you fail, but if you want to feel part of something then get yourself connected to a person you align with.

-If you sign up, you will get a kit in the post in about 5 days.
-It varies and new things are constantly added but it is always awesome value and has something for everyone, plus loads of stuff that you can use to demo or give your friends as samples.
+If you sign up, you will get a kit in the post in about 5-10 days.
+It varies in content and new things are constantly added but it is always awesome value and has something for everyone, plus loads of stuff that you can use to demo or give your friends as samples.